-ITEM DISCUSSION/ACTION Roll Call/ Introductions Lavanya Poreddy stepping away from the commission.
-Roll call was completed.
-Approval of Agenda The meeting agenda was approved with the following changes: - Move George Culores Award to before the announcements. • M/S/C Nichols/ Keohane Approval of Minutes The meeting minutes were unanimously approved. ▶ M/S/C Keohane/ Garcia George Culores Hall of Fame Awards Ceremony George Culores Award Recipient: Joana Padilla Joana has displayed exemplary leadership by completing the Lived Experience Academy that she later helped co-facilitate as well as speaking at the Board of Supervisors and other San Mateo County Behavioral Health & Recovery Services events, participating in Health Equity Initiatives, working towards her Medi-Cal peer support specialist certification, volunteering with behavioral health community organizations and being a role model for other Behavioral Health & Recovery Services clients and family members.
+ITEM DISCUSSION/ACTION Roll Call/ Lavanya Poreddy stepping away from the commission.
+Introductions Roll call was completed.
+Approval of The meeting agenda was approved with the following changes: Agenda Move George Culores Award to before the announcements. ► M/S/C Nichols/ Keohane Approval of The meeting minutes were unanimously approved.
+Minutes ►M/S/C Keohane/ Garcia George Culores George Culores Award Recipient: Hall of Fame Awards Joana Padilla Ceremony Joana has displayed exemplary leadership by completing the Lived Experience Academy that she later helped co-facilitate as well as speaking at the Board of Supervisors and other San Mateo County Behavioral Health & Recovery Services events, participating in Health Equity Initiatives, working towards her Medi-Cal peer support specialist certification, volunteering with behavioral health community organizations and being a role model for other Behavioral Health & Recovery Services clients and family members.
 Correspondence, Announcements & Public Comment John Butler - I'd like to thank the commission for acknowledging the importance of peers in San Mateo County.
 Jo Padilla is a great example of this and she is also an important part of NAMI San Mateo.
 Voices of Recovery - We here at Voices just wanted to say congratulations and give Joanna a round of applause.
 We are here to support you in any way that we can, and we appreciate your support that you give to our center.
+New Business - Memo from County Attorney's Office re: remote attendance o If a board member or commission member has a disability that requires accommodation for them to attend meeting, that accommodation should be made and you won't have to go through normal teleconferencing rules e.g. posting your address on agenda and posting agenda at the site.
+You won't need to go through AB2449 rule where you have to give a just case for why you are not there or an emergency circumstance.
+0 You just need to have a disability that requires accommodation.
+This doesn't need to just be for teleconferencing.
+It can be for a listening device, etc. 0 One requirement is that you need to identify if anyone in the room is age 18+ and your relationship with that person.
+0 Memo will be sent including form that can be sent to County's title II coordinator.
+0 At no point do you need to disclose your disability.